Login

 Our friendly, caring and dedicated staff work hard to sustain these high standards and to help pupils develop and progress as responsible individuals, happy to be part of our extended family.
 We have a close relationship with parents and the local community which is central to the ethos of the school.

-Half-termly newsletters keep parents fully informed and parents are always welcomed as a partner in their child’s education.
+Weekly newsletters keep parents fully informed and parents are always welcomed as a partner in their child’s education.

 Should your child attend Whaddon School we look forward to working with you and intend that you will find your relationship with the school happy and rewarding.